prestodb/tempto/README.md

 corresponds to time when test framework is run (e.g. /tmp/testlogs/2015-04-22_15-23-09).
 Log messages coming from different tests are logged to separate files.

-This appender also logs all INFO+ messages to console. (subject to change)

 Example contents of log directory:
 ```
 com.facebook.presto.tests.hive.TestAllDatatypesFromHiveConnector.testSelectAllDatatypesOrc_2015-04-22_15-23-09